-These infrastructures include thermal power stations, reservoirs, hydrodroelectric plants, wind farms, substations and underground or overhead power lines.
-These facilities and structures can be located on remote hills, in forests or on coasts, even in the middle of cities.
+Such infrastructures include thermal power stations, reservoirs, hydrodroelectric plants, wind farms, substations and underground and overhead power lines.
+These facilities and structures are located in places ranging from remote hills, forests and coasts to the very heart of cities.

-The Iberdrola group works to minimise the impact that these essential elements of the infrastructures may have on the natural capital and the biodiversity.
+The Iberdrola group works to minimise the impact that these essential elements of the infrastructures may have on natural capital and biodiversity.